-Peppermint (Mentha piperita) and spearmint (Mentha spicata) are closely-related members of the mint family that incorporate similar sets of compounds.
+Peppermint (Mentha piperita) and spearmint (Mentha spicata) are closely-related members of the mint family that incorporate similar compounds.
 Peppermint has less iron and more beta-carotene and vitamin C than spearmint.
-However, unless otherwise noted, "mint" refers to peppermint in the discussion that follows in this webpage.
+Unless otherwise noted, "mint" refers to peppermint in the discussion below.

 Mint is an excellent source of rosmarinic acid and the chemically-related caffeic acid.
 Mint is also a good source of vitamin A (through its beta-carotene content), calcium, hesperetin, iron, lutein, luteolin, and manganese, most of which have been found to have anti-cancer properties.
 Mint also contains some apigenin and ursolic acid.